MPAS-Dev/compass/test/_sources/developers_guide/cores.rst.txt

 =====

 The test cases in compass are organized by "core", corresponding to a dynamical core in MPAS, and then into "configurations".
-Currently, there are two cores, ``examples`` which simply houses some very basic examples (as the name implies) and ``ocean``, which encompasses all the test cases for MPAS-Ocean.
-Test cases for MALI will be added to the ``landice`` core in the near future.
+Currently, there are three cores, ``examples`` which simply houses some very basic examples (as the name implies); ``landice``, which has test cases for MALI; and ``ocean``, which encompasses all the test cases for MPAS-Ocean.

 From a developer's perspective, a core is a package within ``compass`` that: